Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/README.md

 ## Run experiments
 The `experiments` folder contains configurations for most experiments of the thesis in a custom format.
 The script `execute_experiment.py` offers the possibility to run these configurations.
 For Example
 ```
-python execute_experiment.py "hc_comp_s_pcac_fp" 50000
+python execute_experiment.py hc_comp_s_pcac_fp 50000
 ```
 will run the experiment with the name `hc_comp_s_pcac_fp` for 50000 exploration steps.
 How many time steps in the environment are executed for one exploration step depends on the specific algorithm.
-All other parameters are set in the according `config.ini` file.
-The results of the experiment will be saved in the experiment folder.
-Rerunning the command will result in a newly initialized run but old runs can also be continued by including the `--run_id` option as follows:
+All other parameters are set in the according `config.ini` file (here *experiments/hc_comp_s_pcac_fp/config.ini*).
+At the end of the run a Checkpoint is created in the experiment Folder with an incremental run ID.
+This Checkpoint may be used to evaluate the policy or continue training.
+Rerunning the command will result in a newly initialized run.
+Old runs can also be continued by including the `--run_id` option as follows:
 ```
-python execute_experiment.py "hc_comp_s_pcac_fp" 50000 --run_id 1 --device "cpu"
+python execute_experiment.py hc_comp_s_pcac_fp 50000 --run_id 1 --device "cpu"
 ```
 Also `--device` specifies the device to run the experiment on.
 By default the script will check whether cuda is available and will use it if so.
 This option may be used to overrule this default.

-## Observe trained policies
+## Observe/Evaluate trained policies
 After executing an experiment the resulting policy can be viewed with the `observe.py` script as following:
 ```
-python observe.py "hc_comp_s_pcac_fp" 1000
+python observe.py hc_comp_s_pcac_fp 1000
 ```
 The `1000` here indicate for how many time steps the demonstration should run.
-The environment is reset if the episode ends.
-Here the latest run of the experiment is shown, again with the `--run_id` option a specific run can be shown.
+The environment is reset if the episode terminates.
+Here the latest (highest id) run of the experiment is shown, again with the `--run_id` option a specific run can be shown.
 ```
-python observe.py "hc_comp_s_pcac_fp" 1000 --run_id 1
+python observe.py "hc_comp_s_pcac_fp" 1000 --run_id 1 --no-render
 ```
-The option `--no-render` disables the rendering and just gives out the mean and standard deviation across all episodes within the demonstration period.
+The option `--no-render` disables the rendering.
+At the end of the time steps the mean and standard deviation of the return across all episodes is printed.

 ## Experiments
 The repository contains the following Experiments: